systemjs/systemjs/docs/errors.md

 ## W1

+### Unable to resolve bare specifier

 SystemJS Warning #1 occurs when there is an error resolving a bare specifier on the right hand side of an import map.
 See [Error #8](#8) for more detail on fixing bare specifier errors.

+Import maps are fully parsed and resolved at initialization time, with validation warnings output in line with the import maps specification.
+Any resolution errors in the import map are displayed as validation warnings and those import map entries are then ignored in the resolution process.

 ## W2